streamingfast/firehose-docs/references/cli-reference.md

 ### Argument Templating

+The `--reader-node-arguments` flag is parsed using standard shell quoting rules, allowing you to:
+- Use double quotes for values with spaces: `--flag "value with spaces"`
+- Use single quotes for literal strings
+- Escape special characters as needed

-The `--reader-node-arguments` flag supports these template variables:
+The flag also supports these template variables:

 | Template | Description |
 |----------|-------------|